Entity–relationship model: Role naming

 It has also become prevalent to name roles with phrases such as is the owner of and is owned by.
 Correct nouns in this case are owner and possession.
-Thus person plays the role of owner and car plays the role of possession rather than person plays the role of, is the owner of, etc.
+Thus, person plays the role of owner and car plays the role of possession rather than person plays the role of, is the owner of, etc.

-The use of nouns has direct benefit when generating physical implementations from semantic models.
-When a person has two relationships with car then it is possible to generate names such as owner_person and driver_person, which are immediately meaningful.
+Using nouns has direct benefit when generating physical implementations from semantic models.
+When a person has two relationships with car it is possible to generate names such as owner_person and driver_person, which are immediately meaningful.

 Cardinalities

 Modifications to the original specification can be beneficial.
 Chen described look-across cardinalities.
-As an aside, the Barker–Ellis notation, used in Oracle Designer, uses same-side for minimum cardinality (analogous to optionality) and role, but look-across for maximum cardinality (the crows foot).
+As an aside, the Barker–Ellis notation, used in Oracle Designer, uses same-side for minimum cardinality (analogous to optionality) and role, but look-across for maximum cardinality (the crow's foot).

-In Merise, Elmasri & Navathe and others there is a preference for same-side for roles and both minimum and maximum cardinalities.
-Recent researchers (Feinerer, Dullea et al.) have shown that this is more coherent when applied to n-ary relationships of order greater than 2.
+Research by Merise, Elmasri & Navathe and others has shown there is a preference for same-side for roles and both minimum and maximum cardinalities, and researchers (Feinerer, Dullea et al.) have shown that this is more coherent when applied to n-ary relationships of order greater than 2.

-In Dullea et al. one reads "A 'look across' notation such as used in the UML does not effectively represent the semantics of participation constraints imposed on relationships where the degree is higher than binary."
+Dullea et al. states: "A 'look across' notation such as used in the UML does not effectively represent the semantics of participation constraints imposed on relationships where the degree is higher than binary."

-In Feinerer it says "Problems arise if we operate under the look-across semantics as used for UML associations.
+Feinerer says: "Problems arise if we operate under the look-across semantics as used for UML associations.
 Hartmann investigates this situation and shows how and why different transformations fail."
 (Although the "reduction" mentioned is spurious as the two diagrams 3.4 and 3.5 are in fact the same) and also "As we will see on the next few pages, the look-across interpretation introduces several difficulties that prevent the extension of simple mechanisms from binary to n-ary associations."